 Intuit QuickBooks Desktop and QuickBooks Online are some of the most popular accounting software for medium and small businesses.
 In 2019 Intuit had over 3.6 million active users, making them the most popular business accounting software in the world.
 QuickBooks allows business owners to access every financial metric of their business, provide direct access to a CPA, and even perform business functions like printing checks, reconciling accounts, creating invoices, creating journal entries, and processing credit card payments.

 While QuickBooks Online (QBO) and QuickBooks Desktop are robust, they’re not always the most user-friendly, especially for new small business owners.
-To help you save time and future frustration, we’ve compiled the most helpful QuickBooks tips and tricks to make bookkeeping easier for you and your bookkeeper.
+To help you save time and future frustration, we’ve compiled the most helpful QuickBooks tips and tricks to make bookkeeping on QuickBooks easier for you and your bookkeeper.

 1. Take The Free Tutorials

 QuickBooks Online offers a vast number of written and video tutorials.
 Take the time to watch and read as many of them as you can.
 Direct documentation from QuickBooks can solve many business owner’s basic questions and problems.

 QuickBooks Online and QuickBooks Desktop have a default spell check feature that, while in theory is helpful, in practice, can be very annoying.
 Product names, company/client names, and even your own company name can be flagged as misspelled.
 You can turn this feature off under Preferences>Speller and then uncheck the box that says “Always Check Spelling.”

 Business owners can save a few dollars by printing their own checks directly from QuickBooks.
 Under the “Banking” tab, you’ll find an option for “Write Checks.”
 This will allow you to print your own checks directly from the home or office.
 You can print these checks pre-signed as well by uploading your signature to QuickBooks.